dawsbot/to-type/readme.md

 <br>

-> The way typeOf should be

-This is a node implementation of angus-c's [Fixing the JavaScript typeof operator](https://javascriptweblog.wordpress.com/2011/08/08/fixing-the-javascript-typeof-operator/)
+This is a node implementation of [angus-c](https://github.com/angus-c)'s [Fixing the JavaScript typeof operator](https://javascriptweblog.wordpress.com/2011/08/08/fixing-the-javascript-typeof-operator/)

 <br>